 Here, the entire primary assembly for the space freighter is complete.
 I was both gratified and amazed how well the re-scaled "uhu02" paper model parts integrated into my plastic spars to come together as a structure.
 I have only made two significant revisions so far.

 First, the triangular "inner" supports were omitted as they were not long enough to reach the revised placement of the three sets of raised "support structures" that rest between the spars.
 Visually, there're not even missed.

-Second, I had to add about 3/8" of height to the control section of the superstructure, in order to accommodate the increased height of the plastic spar tubes. other than that, the rest of uhu02's parts fit right in to the build.
+Second, I had to add about 3/8" of height to the control section of the superstructure, in order to accommodate the increased height of the plastic spar tubes.
+Other than that, the rest of uhu02's parts fit right into the build.